ivadomed/ivadomed/docs/source/installation.rst

-                    To contribute to the project, we recommend installing ``ivadomed`` from source along with additional dependencies related to building documentation and testing:
+                    To contribute to the project, we recommend installing ``ivadomed`` from source along with additional dependencies related to building documentation and testing

                     .. tabs::

                         .. tab:: Linux

                             with CUDA 10.2: